dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

         This will require that any device used to access **Exchange  Online**,  to be enrolled in Intune and compliant with the policies.
 Any client application using **modern authentication** is subject to the conditional access policy, and if the platform is currently not supported by Intune, access to **Exchange Online** is blocked.
         >[!TIP]
-           You many not see this option if you not already using conditional access for PCs.
+           You may not see this option if you not already using conditional access for PCs.
 Use the **Specific platforms** instead.
 Conditional access for PCs is not currently available to all Intune customers.
 You can find out more information about known issues as well as how to get access to this feature at the [connect site](http://go.microsoft.com/fwlink/?LinkId=761472).

     -   **Specific platforms**

         If you choose the **Specific platforms** option, you will see a list of platforms that you can individually select.
-Conditional access policy will apply to any client app that is using **modern authentication**, but only on the device platforms you select.
+Conditional access policy will apply to any client app that is using **modern authentication** on the device platforms you specify.

-4. Under **Exchange ActiveSync apps**, you can choose to block noncompliant devices from accessing Exchange Online if the device is noncompliant, and select whether to allow or block access to email when the device is not Android, iOS, Windows, or Windows Phone.
+4. Under **Exchange ActiveSync apps**, you can choose to block noncompliant devices from accessing Exchange Online if the device is noncompliant.
+You can also select whether to allow or block access to email when the device is not running a supported platform.
+Supported platforms include Android, iOS, Windows, or Windows Phone.

 5. Under **Targeted Groups**, select the Active Directory security groups of users to which the policy will apply.
 You can either choose to target all users or a selected list of user groups.
 ![IntuneSA5eTargetedExemptedGroups](../media/IntuneSA5eTargetedExemptedGroups.PNG)
     > [!NOTE]
     > For users that are in the Targeted groups, the Intune polices will replace Exchange rules and policies.
     >
-    > Exchange will only enforce Exchange allow, block and quarantine rules, and Exchange policies if:
+    > Exchange will only enforce  the Exchange allow, block and quarantine rules, and Exchange policies if:
     >
     > -   The user is not licensed for Intune.
     > -   The user is licensed for Intune, but the user does not belong to any security groups targeted in the conditional access policy.